 It is important to understand that the Red Fox Lab is recognized, simply, as a yellow Labrador.
 The red Labrador in any shade does not exist.
 The Labrador breed standards describe the yellow color as the following:

 Yellows may range in color from fox-red to light cream, with variations in shading on the ears, back, and underparts of the dog.

 So, the Fox Red is actually yellow.
-Because of this, he is allowed to be shown in the conformation ring, also commonly known as the show ring, which is a competition based on the Labrador breed characteristics as a whole.
+Because of this, he is allowed to be shown in the conformation ring, also commonly known as the show ring.
+This is a competition based on the Labrador breed characteristics as a whole.
 However, despite this, and as with many alternative color dogs, the Fox Red Labrador has suffered color prejudice in the canine world two-fold.

 Firstly, kennel clubs across the world do not recognize the Fox Red Labrador as a color in its own right.
-The majority of observers can see that his color is quite different from the yellow shades and believe that the color should be recognized.
+The majority of observers can see that his color is quite different from traditional yellow shades.
 Ultimately, if you want to register your pup with the AKC then he must be registered as a yellow Labrador.

-Secondly, despite being allowed to compete in the show ring, as well as obedience and performance related events, many owners and onlookers suggest that the judges of the various competitions mark him less favorably, and as such he is never likely to win or come close to winning, simply because the judges favor traditional and lighter colors more than the Fox Red.
+Secondly, despite being allowed to compete in the show ring, as well as obedience and performance-related events, many owners and onlookers suggest that the judges of the various competitions mark him less favorably.
+As such he is never likely to win or come close to winning.
+This is simply put, because the judges favor traditional and lighter colors more than the Fox Red.

-Unfortunately, for these reasons, if showing your Labrador in any event is an important factor for you, then you should either consider getting a more traditional colored Labrador, or accept that your pup is unlikely to win even if he is one of the best in the show.
+Unfortunately, for these reasons, if showing your Labrador, in any event, is an important factor for you, then you should either consider getting a more traditional colored Labrador.
+Or, just accept that your pup is unlikely to win even if he is one of the best in the show.
 However, if he does win, then you know that your pup is quite simply an outstanding Labrador specimen!